Value Creation Since Seed

 Cumulative scientific output trajectory:

-For a healthtech company at this stage, producing 10 peer-reviewed publications in 18 months is exceptional output.
+For a healthtech company at this stage, adding 5 peer-reviewed publications since the seed round (9 published in total) is exceptional output.
 Each paper validates a distinct algorithm + pathology, unlocking a new pharma trial channel and a new use case for hospitals/insurance.
 The pipeline is the clinical evidence engine that competitors cannot replicate in less than 3-5 years of catch-up investment.

 See full pipeline detail in Product → Clinical Evidence.